-- 12. The Council commits to: - Setting out a clear anti-bribery policy and keeping it up to date - Making all employees aware of their responsibilities to adhere strictly to the policy at all times - Training all employees so that they can recognise and avoid the use of bribery by themselves and others - Encouraging employees to be vigilant and to report any suspicions of bribery, providing them with suitable channels of communication and ensuring sensitive information is treated appropriately - Rigorously investigating instances of alleged bribery and assisting police and other appropriate authorities in any resultant prosecution - Taking firm and vigorous action against any individual(s) involved in bribery - Include appropriate clauses in contracts to prohibit bribery.
+12. The Council commits to:

+- Setting out a clear anti-bribery policy and keeping it up to date - Making all employees aware of their responsibilities to adhere strictly to this policy at all times - Training all employees so that they can recognise and avoid the use of bribery by themselves and others - Encouraging its employees to be vigilant and to report any suspicions of bribery, providing them with suitable channels of communication and ensuring sensitive information is treated appropriately - Rigorously investigating instances of alleged bribery and assisting police and other appropriate authorities in any resultant prosecution - Taking firm and vigorous action against any individual(s) involved in bribery - Provide information to all employees to report breaches and suspected breaches of this policy - Include appropriate clauses in contracts to prevent bribery.